Notusa/ghost_client/README.md

 # Environment.

 The script was developed to work on a Raspberry Pi and its Raspberry Pi OS.
 Modifications are certainly to be expected depending on your context.

-# Code structure

-If a MAC address is randomized (which is what I tried to model here), the second character of the first byte must be 2, 6, A, or E. For more information than the structure of a MAC address, you can click here.
-So I wrote all the possible combinations for the first byte.

-To this will be added the rest of the MAC address, defined randomly.

-Next, it is a question of building a Directed Probe Request frame.
-To do this, the Dot11ProbeReq function makes the task easier.

-The Wi-Fi interface used is hard-coded and must be modified according to your context.

-The transmitted SSID is hard-coded and must be modified according to your context.

-The frequency bands used for the transmission are set to act only on the channels of the 2.4 GHz band.

-The rest of the unexplained code consists of linking the different functions and generating a request from a random MAC address, on a random channel every 20 seconds (hard-coded duration, to be modified according to your needs).

-An improvement is expected to allow the user to modify certain configurations at the start, such as the Wi-Fi interface to use, the network name and the transmission channel.